 There are two solutions to the problem.
-The first one is that you simply advertise your on-premises prefix for your Los Angeles office, 18.104.22.168/31, on the ExpressRoute circuit in US West and your on-premises prefix for your New York office, 22.214.171.124/31, on the ExpressRoute circuit in US East.
-As a result, there is only one path for Microsoft to connect to each of your offices.
-There is no ambiguity and routing is optimized.
+The first is you simply advertise your on-premises prefix for your Los Angeles office 126.96.36.199/31 on the ExpressRoute circuit in US West.
+Then you advertise your on-premises prefix for your New York office, 188.8.131.52/31 on the ExpressRoute circuit in US East.
+As a result, there's only one path for Microsoft to connect to each of your offices.
+There's no ambiguity and routing is optimized.
 With this design, you need to think about your failover strategy.
-In the event that the path to Microsoft via ExpressRoute is broken, you need to make sure that Exchange Online can still connect to your on-premises servers.
+If the path to Microsoft through ExpressRoute goes down, you need to make sure that Exchange Online can still connect to your on-premises servers.

 The second solution is that you continue to advertise both of the prefixes on both ExpressRoute circuits, and in addition you give us a hint of which prefix is close to which one of your offices.
 Because we support BGP AS Path prepending, you can configure the AS Path for your prefix to influence routing.
-In this example, you can lengthen the AS PATH for 126.96.36.199/31 in US East so that we will prefer the ExpressRoute circuit in US West for traffic destined for this prefix (as our network will think the path to this prefix is shorter in the west).
-Similarly you can lengthen the AS PATH for 188.8.131.52/31 in US West so that we'll prefer the ExpressRoute circuit in US East.
+In this example, you can lengthen the AS PATH for 184.108.40.206/31 in US East so that we prefer the ExpressRoute circuit in US West for traffic destined for this prefix.
+Similarly you can lengthen the AS PATH for 220.127.116.11/31 in US West so that we prefer the ExpressRoute circuit in US East.
 Routing is optimized for both offices.
 With this design, if one ExpressRoute circuit is broken, Exchange Online can still reach you via another ExpressRoute circuit and your WAN.

 We remove private AS numbers in the AS PATH for the prefixes received on Microsoft Peering when peering using a private AS number.
 You need to peer with a public AS and append public AS numbers in the AS PATH to influence routing for Microsoft Peering.